radionets-project/radionets/simulations/README.md

-## Tools to simulate Gaussian sources
+## Tools to simulate radio interferometric observations and Gaussian sources

 A directory with examples is created by running `make examples`.